JOURNEY OF THE INSPIRATION

 FAITH AND RESILIENCE

 Lynda’s husband was one of the first black officers in the Metropolitan Police Force.
 He tragically died in the course of his duties when she was just 20, 1 week away from expecting their son.
 Part of the Windrush generation, Dr Lynda Ince-Greenaway also faced discrimination and hardship, but went on to gain a doctorate in social work, becoming a force for good in society.

-Now a qualified social worker, life coach, motivational speaker and author, her chosen charity for the Inspiration project is The Sickle Cell Society.watch my story BUY INSPIRATION
+Lynda is now a qualified social worker, life coach, motivational speaker and author.watch my story BUY INSPIRATION